The male belief that “nothing is wrong with me health wise” is crazy.

 Warning signs for early stage prostate cancer were unknown to me.

-Jerry SMy trip down the rabbit hole began when the urologist said, “I don’t have good news for you and your wife.”
+My trip down the rabbit hole began when the urologist said, “I don’t have good news for you and your wife.”
 I go home thinking – get my will and papers in order.
 Like my dad who had prostate cancer years earlier, I opted for radiation therapy along with hormone therapy.

 Laboring over the many previous decisions I made in life is not my thing.
 That said at the time of my diagnosis, the warning signs for early stage prostate cancer were unknown to me.